lionelmace/vpc-on-classic-vsi/getting-started.md

 Are you new to {{site.data.keyword.cloud_notm}} and {{site.data.keyword.vsi_is_short}}?
 The following information might help:

 * Make sure that you sign up for an {{site.data.keyword.cloud_notm}} account.
 For more information, see [Signing up for {{site.data.keyword.cloud_notm}}](https://cloud.ibm.com/docs/account?topic=account-signup#signup){: external}.
-* {{site.data.keyword.vsi_is_short}} are not compatible with the classic virtual server offerings.
-If you are interested in any of the classic virtual server offerings, see [IBM Cloud Virtual Servers](/docs/vsi?topic=virtual-servers-getting-started-with-virtual-servers).
+* Be aware that generation 1 virtual server instances are not compatible with generation 2 virtual server instances or the classic virtual server offerings.
+For information about differences between generations of compute, see [Comparing compute generations in VPC](/docs/overview?topic=overview-compare-vpc-vpcoc).
+For information about the classic virtual server offerings, see [IBM Cloud Virtual Servers](/docs/vsi?topic=virtual-servers-getting-started-with-virtual-servers).

-Before you begin, make sure that you [created an IBM Cloud VPC](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started) on Classic.
+Before you begin, make sure that you have a [virtual private cloud](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started)  created.
 {:important}

 ## Step 1.
 Log in to your {{site.data.keyword.cloud_notm}} account